1950 Tennessee gubernatorial election

 The 1950 Tennessee gubernatorial election was held on November 7, 1950, to elect the next governor of Tennessee.
 Incumbent Democratic governor Gordon Browning defeated Independent John Randolph Neal Jr. with 78.1% of the vote, carrying every county in the state.
+For the first time since the Civil war, no Republican ran in the general election.

+Browning beat back a primary challenge by Nashville attorney and state senator Clifford Allen, winning the nomination 267,855 votes to 208,634.

 Primary elections

 Primary elections were held on August 3, 1950.